MINUTES OF REGULAR MEETING OF SCHOOL BOARD

 OF BLOOMFIELD SCHOOL DISTRICT

-5. Transfer of Appropriations 2002 Budget Final Report Accepted.
-It was recommended that the Board accept a report from the School District Treasurer showing transfers within and among both minor and major categories in all funds in order to allow for expenditures to close out the 2002 budget.
-(See attached) Nancy Canty made a motion to accept to treasurer’s report as presented.
-Keith Hanauer seconded the motion, which passed by a 5-0 vote.
+4. Transfer of Appropriations 2004 Budget.
+The Board was presented with a report from the School District Treasurer showing transfers within and among both minor and major categories in all funds in order to allow for expenditures to close out the 2004 budget.
+(See attached) Superintendent Hasler recommended acceptance of the report.
+Steve Dowden moved to accept the report as presented.
+Eric Moody seconded the motion, which passed by a 6-0 vote.